 Having registered as a business owner on RAGP, the aim of this article is to give a balanced and honest review of the business.

-And by raising some sore points that the company would do well in addressing immediately.
+The intention is also to raise some sore points that the company would do well in addressing immediately.

 These signals are also important aspects you may need to consider before making a decision to join this business or any other MLM business.

 Be aware of Recharge and Get Paid Nigeria

 Recharge and Get Paid is a VTU (Virtual Top Up) vendor.

 Through this online platform, you can credit your phone at any time, from anywhere in Nigeria.
 RAGP is also available in Sierra Leone, Cameroun, Liberia and South Africa.